-Dr. Sparks is an assistant professor of medicine at Duke University, a staff physician at the Durham VA Health System, and serves as the Associate Program Director for the Nephrology Fellowship Program.
-He is Director of Medical Student Research in the Department of Medicine.
+Dr. Sparks is an Associate Professor of Medicine and Director of the Nephrology Fellowship Program at Duke University, and a staff physician at the Durham VA Health Care System in Durham, North Carolina.
+He also serves as Lead of the Society for Early Education Scholars (SEEDS) program in the Duke University Department of Medicine.
 He is board certified in Nephrology.

-His research interest is in the pathogenesis of hypertension, chronic kidney disease, and pulmonary hypertension.
-His research has been funded by the US Department of Veterans Affairs and the American Heart Association.
+Dr. Sparks’ research interest is in the pathogenesis of hypertension, chronic kidney disease and pulmonary hypertension.
+His research has been funded by the U.S. Department of Veterans Affairs and the American Heart Association.
 He is also interested in leveraging social media for medical education.

-Dr. Sparks received his medical degree from University of Arkansas for Medical Sciences College of Medicine and completed his residency there.
+Dr. Sparks received his medical degree from the University of Arkansas for Medical Sciences College of Medicine, where he also completed his residency and served as chief resident.
 He completed his fellowship in nephrology at Duke University School of Medicine.